onedr0p/gluctl/README.md

 <br>

-Simply add new class and/or function files in [lib](./lib/) and add an export entry in [lib/index.js](lib/index.js).
+Simply run `npm install` to install dependencies, then add new class and/or function files in [lib](./lib/) and add an export entry in [lib/index.js](lib/index.js).
 This will eventually be more dynamic in near future. `gluctl` serves as the main entrypoint to everything.
 There it runs the `commandRunner` helper function which accepts a command and any number of args.

 <br>